 This course introduces the student to the clinic.
-Students will apply skills learned in Introduction to Physical Therapist Assistant, Physical Therapist Assistant I, and Applied Anatomy & Physiology to direct patient care in selected clinical affiliations.
-This course also includes fire safety, first aid, and CPR.
+Students will apply skills learned in Physical Therapy Interventions I & II, and Applied Anatomy & Physiology to direct patient care in selected clinical education sites.
+This course introduces documentation, fire safety, and first aid.
 Written medical reports and oral presentations focus on the patient interview and collection of medical information.

-Prerequisites: Admission to the PTA Program, 524-110 Corequisites: 524-120, 806-108, 809-196.
+Prerequisites: Admission to the PTA Program; 524-110 Corequisites: 524-120, 806-108, 809-196.

-524-120 Physical Therapy Interventions II 7 Credits
+524-120 Physical Therapy Interventions II 6 Credits